noahari/chord-app-v2/README.md

        the product we intend to make, since its supposed to be simple and easy to use.
-     - while it is possible to check to see if the method is operating on a `Chordy` and call an error if not, I don't really like that solution
+     - while it is possible to check to see if the method is operating on a `Chordy` and call an error if not, I don't really like that solution -**Andrew:**
+     - In that case, another alternative would be to center everything around the chord list itself
+     - i.e. if you want a tempo change before the 4th chord you can say something like `chordChart.addTempo("140", 4)` and then we would just need to make sure that ChordChart.toString() will print out the appropriate changes (or maybe alter Chordy to accomodate)
+     - I personally think this feature isn't too complicated (though I totally understand your point).
+I think the actual UI can still be easy to use while bearing some of these features so that chordCharts can be more dynamic, but we can talk more about this when we meet next

    we should investigate JFugue; there could be a class for this `Root root = new Root("C")`.
    Also consider applying this type of thinking to `duration`.